 Since listed as a “threatened” species in 1978, the Green Sea Turtle population has made a comeback.
-Before protection, their decline in numbers came primarily from over fishing.
-Today the fishing has nearly ceased, but from the moment the eggs are laid, the baby Honu must survive predation by birds, animals and the affect of environmental hazards.
-If they make it to the sea, the dangers are still abundant; sharks, marine debris, tainted algae, and propellers.
+Ninety six percent of Hawaiʻi’s green sea turtles’ nest in the Northwestern Hawaiian Islands, Papahānaumokuākea Marine National Monument, the United States’ largest fully protected conservation area.
+Before protection, their decline in numbers came primarily from overfishing.
+Today the fishing has nearly ceased, but baby turtles still face many dangers from the moment they are laid.
+The babies must survive a multitude of predators and the effect of environmental hazards.
+If they make it to the sea, the dangers are still abundant: sharks, marine debris, disease, tainted algae, and propellers.